hjstoff/nodesetexpr-expand/README.md

 - A nodeset expression like "room[1-3]-rack[1-10]-node[1-18]" denotes a set of 3 x 10 x 18  = 540 distinct nodenames

-## Existing utilities for handling nodeset expressions
+## Existing utilities handling nodeset expressions and the rationale for creating another one
 There are at least two existing utilities for handling nodeset expressions that include the ability to expand such expressions in their handling repertoire: